Osohm/kipopen_search_services/readme.md

 Search Services Directory
 =========================

-This directory is the home repository for our OSOHM search services projects.
+This directory is the home repository for the Osohm search services projects.

 Basic Directory Structure
 -------------------------